vegaprotocol/vega/proto/doc/index.md

 <a name="vega.ERC20"></a>

 ### ERC20
-An ERC20 token based asset, living on the ethereum network.
+An ERC20 token based asset, living on the ethereum network

 | Field | Type | Label | Description |